bwhitman/paper-display/README.md

 ## Hookup

 The ePaper Display (hereafter `EPD`) comes with a convenient 6-pin wire harness that snaps in on the display and comes out to female header pins.
-While you're ensuring everything is hooked up right, I would solder male header pins to the ESP8266 (hereafter `MCU`) so that you can unplug and plug the `EPD` using jumper cables while debugging and development.
-Also, the same pins that are used for programming on the Sparkfun Thing are needed for the `EPD`, so you don't want to permanently attach the `EPD` in a way that prevents use of the pins until you are certain.
+While you're ensuring everything is hooked up right, I would solder male header pins to the ESP8266 (hereafter `MCU`.)
+This will let you unplug and plug the `EPD` using the jumper cables.
+Also, the same pins that are used for programming on the Sparkfun Thing are needed for the `EPD`, so you don't want to permanently attach the `EPD` in a way that prevents use of the pins until you are certain everything is working alright.

 ![EPD](https://github.com/bwhitman/paper-display/blob/master/images/K9PSMkF.png?raw=true)